sappy-69/Nuvio-Wiki/docs/addons/plugins.md

 ### Prerequisites

 - Nuvio installed and updated to a current release
-- A Nuvio account, if you want the plugin to sync across your devices (optional, but recommended — the same pattern used for collections and add-ons)
+- A Nuvio account, if you want the plugin to sync across your devices (optional, but recommended — the same pattern used for collections and addons)
 - The manifest URL of the plugin repository you want to add

 ### Via the Account Dashboard